Alnmouth: Port

 Alnmouth's port, engaging in fishing and trade, has had a fitful 800-year documented history.
 The village was attacked and greatly depleted by the Scots in 1336.
 Further depredations were caused by the Black Death in 1348.
 The village was described as "depeopled" in 1597.
 A 1614 survey notes that the village was "in great ruin and decay", albeit somewhat improved.
 A 1567 survey established that 20 of the 60 households in Alnmouth were engaged in fishing.

 Prosperity seems to have improved in the 17th century, and in the 18th century trade as the port burgeoned.
 The most notable export from the port was grain.
 A major import of the time was guano from Peru, part of the larger pattern of agricultural improvement of the time.
 Other exports noted in this period are coal, and eggs, pork and pickled salmon for the London trade, and wool for the Yorkshire woolen industry.
 Imports mentioned include blue slate from Scotland and timber from Holland and Scandinavia.
 The grain trade gave rise to 16 granaries in the village, some of which were much later converted to residential use.

 The port also prospered as a shipbuilding centre, albeit on a modest scale.
 At its peak, around 1750, up to 18 vessels might be seen in the harbour at any one time.
 The reputation of the village was not high, though.
 John Wesley is famously reported to have described the place as "a small sea-port town, famous for all kinds of wickedness", and much earlier accounts speak of members of the community who added nothing to the commonwealth, and against whom all things must be secured lest they be stolen.

 The American privateer John Paul Jones attacked the port in 1779, during the War of Independence, firing his cannon at the church.

 A shift in the course of the river on Christmas Day 1806 was sometimes identified as a cause of the decline of the port.
 A violent storm breached the northern end of the Church Hill sandbank, allowing the river to divert away from a south–north meander to take a more direct course to the sea.
 The 19th century saw a decline in traffic at the port, falling off completely at the end of the century.

+James Beeching's award-winning model lifeboat was presented to Algernon Percy, 4th Duke of Northumberland and brought to Alnmouth in 1852.
+It was transferred to the Royal National Lifeboat Institution in 1854 and a new boathouse was provided in 1860.
+Alnmouth Lifeboat Station was closed in 1935.